hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/finish.md

 # Conclusion #

 Custom Resource Definitions (CRDs) are a mechanism used to add new `kind`s into a Kubernetes cluster.
-Its all part of the extensibility of Kubernetes and it API.
+CRDs are  all part of the extensibility of Kubernetes and it API.
+CRDs are in widespread use as a Kubernetes extensibility mechanism and have been available in beta since the 1.7 release.
+The 1.16 release marks the graduation of CRDs to general availability (GA).
 When added with controllers watching the CRDs, enables a custom declarative experience.
 You now have a solid introduction to the powerful [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## Lessons Learned ##